XavierFortin/Genote-Watcher-Go/README.md

   - **GENOTE_USER** : Contains your UdS email to login into genote
   - **GENOTE_PASSWORD** : Contains your UdS password to login into genote
   - **DISCORD_WEBHOOK** : Your desired Discord webhook url
+  - **TIME_INTERVAL** : A time interval used as a replacement for a cron job.
+    - Valid formats are `ms`, `s`, `m` and `h`
+    - Example of possible time intervals:
+      - `0`: Runs only once
+      - `300ms`: Runs every 300ms
+      - `2h45m`: Runs every 2h and 45 min
+    - Do not put the interval too short.
+There is a possibility that your IP gets blocked if it is spamming too fast.

 ## Start the app